lilydjwg/nvchecker/README.rst

   Only consider version strings that match the given regex.
 The whole string should match the regex.
 Be sure to use ``.*`` when you mean it!

+exclude_regex
+  Don't consider version strings that match the given regex.
+The whole string should match the regex.
+Be sure to use ``.*`` when you mean it!
+This option has higher precedence that ``include_regex``; that is, if matched by this one, it's excluded even it's also matched by ``include_regex``.

 sort_version_key
   Sort the version string using this key function.
 Choose between ``parse_version`` and ``vercmp``.
 Default value is ``parse_version``.